Contact

 UNRVLD reflects on whether Shopify is now fit for enterprise merchants after attending Editions.dev 2025 as shown in the picture

-• AI tools like ChatGPT.
-Plus AI Overviews in Google results, are increasing the prevalence of no-click search results, reducing search traffic to websites.
+• AI tools like ChatGPT, plus AI Overviews in Google results, increase the prevalence of no-click search results, reducing search traffic to websites.

 • The fundamentals of SEO also apply to AI optimisation, particularly the EEAT framework to determine the quality and authority of content and creators.